 - Complete and return the showcase contract and technical production form by the deadline indicated on the notification.

 ArtsMarket does not facilitate independent showcases.
-Independent showcases are prohibited from being arranged or scheduled at any time concurrent with official conference activities, and are not permitted in any public space within the Carolina Theatre or Durham Marriott Hotel & Convention Center during the conference.
+Independent showcases are prohibited from being arranged or scheduled at any time concurrent with official conference activities, and are not permitted in any space on the Carolina Theatre, Durham Marriott or Durham Convention Center premises at any time during the three days of the conference.